okube-ai/lakehouse-as-code/README.md

 # okube-lakehouse-template
-A template for setting up a Lakehouse using Laktory and infrastructure as code.
+A template for setting up a Lakehouse-as-code using Laktory